warrenday/peer-message/README.md

 ## Test App

-See our example test app for a complete example with signaling
+See our example test app for a complete example with websocket signaling

 [Test App](./test/test-app)